- Brain Tumors

 - Degenerative Scoliosis

-Ramin Rak, M.D., F.A.A.N.S.,is a board certified neurosurgeon who performs complex neurosurgery.
+Ramin Rak, M.D., F.A.A.N.S., is a board certified neurosurgeon who performs complex neurosurgery.
 He has extensive experience in performing awake craniotomies.
-He is the Director of Awake Craniotomy and Brain Mapping at the LIBC at NSPC and has established programs in Long Island hospitals for these procedures.
 Dr. Rak specializes in the treatment of neurological tumors and cerebrovascular and skull base diseases.
 He uses stereotactic radiosurgery, such as Cyberknife®, as well as complex and minimally invasive spinal procedures.
 Dr. Rak is an expert in micro-neurosurgical techniques which he utilizes to perform most of his surgeries.

 “He’s a wonderful doctor.
 He’s a wonderful person.
 I don’t ever want to deal with a neurosurgeon again, but if anyone ever does, I would definitely recommend him.
 He made me very comfortable after all I went through.” – Barbara Nadel Tepper